realAlexBarge/react-tracking-taboola/README.md

 TaboolaTracking.trackEvent(eventAction);
 ```

-There is also a method to expose the raw \_tfa tracking object from the window:
+There is also a method to expose the raw \_tfa tracking object api from the window:

 ```js
 TaboolaTracking.getTracker();
 ```

+# How this works

+This modules takes care of injecting the provider specific tracking script into the document and provides a tiny wrapper for the tracking api.
+It also exposes the tracker object api for direct access.

+Documentation for the raw tracker api can be found [here](https://help.taboola.com/hc/en-us/articles/360003469854-Taboola-Pixel-Overview).